-Our mission at the Histology Core is to provide investigators and their research teams with the tools, knowledge, and technical expertise needed to process and analyze their tissue samples.
-We offer a wide array of services including paraffin and OCT embedding, sectioning of frozen and paraffin blocks, as well as routine (H&E) and special staining for all types of tissues.
+The Histology Core provides investigators and their research teams with the tools, knowledge, and technical expertise needed to process and analyze their tissue samples.
+The Core offers a wide array of services including paraffin and OCT embedding, sectioning of frozen and paraffin blocks, as well as routine (H&E) and special staining for all types of tissues.
 Other histological services are available upon request.
 Finally, consultations are available to investigators as necessary.
-For further information, see (provide link to core we have under “Core Facilities)
+Click here for more information.

-The Stem Cell Biobank and Disease Modeling Core (SCB&DM core offers complete services related to the production of high quality human induced pluripotent stem cells (iPSCs) from patient-derived somatic cells.
+The Stem Cell Biobank and Disease Modeling Core (SCB&DM core offers complete services related to the production of high-quality human induced pluripotent stem cells (iPSCs) from patient-derived somatic cells.
 The core employs a patent-pending, RNA-based methodology to reprogram human somatic cells, such as dermal fibroblasts, urine derived renal epithelial cells, and amniotic fluid derived stem cells, into iPSCs.
 The RNA-based technology eliminates the possibility of confounding insertional mutagenesis events and consistently reprograms healthy, disease-associated and aged/senescent somatic cells into high-quality iPSCs with an ultra-high efficiency (up to 90%).
-For further information, please visit our website at: http://www.ucdenver.edu/academics/colleges/medicalschool/centers/StemCell/BioBank%20Core/Pages/Overview.aspx
+For further information, please visit our website at: https://www.ucdenver.edu/academics/colleges/medicalschool/centers/StemCell/BioBank%20Core/Pages/Overview.aspx

 The Gates Biomanufacturing Facility at the University of Colorado Anschutz Campus provides the following services: process development, scale up, manufacturing of both cell therapy- and protein-based products to cGMP standards, and process documentation to academic researchers, clinicians and early stage biotechnology companies.
 Utilizing its expertise in quality assurance and control and process development and manufacturing, facility staff help translate bench scale processes to optimized clinical-ready manufacturing processes and perform product manufacturing for early-phase clinical trials.
 By leveraging our existing current Good Manufacturing Practice (cGMP) facility, trained personnel, qualified equipment and best practices across each of our support services, investigators can significantly accelerate their timeline while minimizing their overall investment.
-Please visit our website for further information: Core Facilities

 Business development, research finance assistance and regulatory and commercialization support: for further information, see: Commercialization